Undergraduate study in Philosophy

 Structuring your major in Philosophy

-You can take a major in Philosophy as one of your two BA majors (a double major).
-You will need to pass at least 120 points (eight courses) towards each of your majors, including at least 45 points (three courses) at Stage III.
+You can take a major in Philosophy as one half of your double major for a Bachelor of Arts.
+You will need to pass at least 120 points (eight courses) towards each of your majors, including at least 45 points (three courses) in each at Stage III.

 Courses